fivedigit/fivedigit.github.io/_posts/2016-10-25-im-not-testing-those-stupid-views.md

       <% end %>
     </div>

 You need to think in order to understand what's going on here.
-Especially that `if` condition may keeps you occupied for a while.
+Especially that `if` condition may keep you occupied for a while.

 In Rails projects the obvious candidates to move the logic to are the view decorators.
 Try to move only the logic and keep HTML rendering out of the decorators as much as possible.
 Writing tests for rendered HTML is a lot harder than writing a test for a simple return value.